DrPoppyseed/lexify/README.md

 for the backend.
 Firebase is used for authentication.

+### Frontend

+State management is handled with react-query(async data like vocab words and collections) and react Context(auth, app state).

+### Backend

+Rocket(Rust) and mysql is used for a fast server.

 ## Testing

 Currently we only have integration tests for our API.
 To get started, first